Magnetism in Gemstones

 On rare occasions, inclusions of metallic particles or compounds containing ferromagnetic/ferrimagnetic metals can cause a "false" or unexpected magnetic response when we test a gem with a magnet.
 These inclusions may appear as black particles of iron compounds such as Magnetite or some other mineral.
 Magnetite itself holds a magnetic charge, like a weak permanent magnet.

-In a feature article in Gems and Gemology (Winter 2012), we published the only known report of gem-grade natural Diamond showing a magnetic response due to natural inclusions (probably pyrrhotite, a black sufide mineral).
+In a feature article in Gems and Gemology (Winter 2012), we published the first known report of gem-grade natural Diamond showing a magnetic response due to natural inclusions (probably pyrrhotite, a black sufide mineral).
 We have also encountered a weakly magnetic Beryl gem in which green color and magnetic susceptibility are due to unidentified green inclusions deposited inside growth tubes.
-Such cases of magnetic inclusions are unusual and rare to find in transparent gems.
+Such cases of magnetic inclusions are unusual and rare to find in natural transparent gems.

 Diamond with Magnetic Inclusions